GuiyeC/AppSupport/TERMS_OF_USE.md

 Subject to your compliance with these Terms, we grant you a limited, non-exclusive, non-transferable, revocable license to use the App for personal or professional use.
 All rights, title, and interest in and to the App, including any intellectual property, remain with Guillermo Cique.

 ## Changes to these terms
-I may update our Terms of Service from time to time.
+I may update our Terms of Use from time to time.
 Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new Terms of Service on this page.
+I will notify you of any changes by posting the new Terms of Use on this page.

 These terms are effective as of 2024-11-29

 ## Contact Us
-If you have any questions or suggestions about the Terms of Service, do not hesitate to contact me at guiyec@gmail.com.
+If you have any questions or suggestions about the Terms of Use, do not hesitate to contact me at guiyec@gmail.com.